Employment Practices Liability Insurance

 If your employer has a claim for compensation against you, it may only set it off against the employee’s claim for wages, salary, remuneration under the agreement and compensation for wages or salary, and only make deductions from wages on the basis of the agreement on deductions from wages.

 Tip: Is your employer asking you for compensation even though it has no right to do so?
-Do you want to sue and are not sure if you will win?
+Want to sue and not sure if you will win?
 We will assess your chances of success in court and suggest a solution that will lead to the desired outcome.

 Self-insured is not enough